mykle1/MMM-FMI/README.md

                 pass: "Your iCloud password",
                 lat: "40.111111",                     // your latitude
                 lon: "-74.111111",                    // your longitude
                 title: "",                            // Use instead of header.
 Not underlined!
+Customizable.
+See css file.
                 maxWidth: "400px",
 			}
         },